aroemers/crustimoney/README.md

 => [nil {:start 0, :end 6}]
 ```

+The `grammar` macro can take multiple maps, which are merged.
+The macro can also be nested, where it is the most outer one that does the actual resolving.

 ## Auto-named rules

 The example above shows that all success nodes are filtered out, except the root node, as they are nameless.